yellowcrownr/Data_Analysis_Portfolio_-Retail-/README.md

 # Sales Performance Dashboard for Retail

+Disclaimer: Please note that all data presented in this project is based on a real-world company environment.
+However, the information has been modified to ensure confidentiality.

 This project showcases the development of a comprehensive sales reporting system designed for real-time and historical analysis in a retail environment.
 The system includes interactive dashboards built with Power BI to provide insights into daily and monthly sales performance, enabling data-driven decision-making for store management and strategic planning.

 Project Scope